 Put up more twinkling lights than the whole Vegas strip!

 No need for fruitcake,

-We’ve got a great big table of deliciousness,
+I’ve got a great big platter of deliciousness, here!

 Cause we’ve grown a little rounder,

 Fill every wine glass,

 Then raise a toast to full lives, and each other and